Blog

 You should add the right action verbs based on the role and job opportunity you are applying for.
 Here are some examples that can be used to increase the impact on your resume.

-Action verb for Leadership and Communication
+Resume Action Verb for Leadership and Communication

 • Coordinated